Naught0/slackernews/README.md

 - [ ] Increase width of user page to always be maximum
 - [ ] Redirect comment IDs used on on `/post` route to `/comment` page instead
+- [ ] Validate a comment belongs to a post so that a comment cannot be displayed under an unrelated post